 This additional psychological assessment measure has been validated in multiple studies leading to publications in peer-reviewed journals.

 Occupational Health & Safety Behaviours

 The OH&S measure consists of three components:

-- This assesses to the degree to which the candidate is motivated to make the workplace safer.
+- The degree to which the candidate is motivated to make the workplace safer

-- This measures the degree to which the candidate is likely to obey your safety rules
+- The degree to which the candidate is likely to obey your safety rules

-- This assesses the degree to which the candidate is likely to proactively participate in your safety efforts.
+- The degree to which the candidate is likely to proactively participate in your safety efforts

 Emotional Intelligence is the ability to perceive, control, and express emotions (Brackett, Rivers, Bertoli & Salovey, 2016).
-Emotional Intelligence is worth measuring because there is evidence that a person with high Emotional Intelligence scores is more likely to succeed in people-oriented roles such as leadership or customer service (e.g. Webb, 2009).
+There is evidence that a person with high Emotional Intelligence scores is more likely to succeed in people-oriented roles such as leadership or customer service (e.g. Webb, 2009).

-SACS measure of emotional intelligence is validated against the emotional intelligence measure developed by Austin, Saklofske, Huang, and McKenney (2003).
+SACS measure of emotional intelligence is validated against the measure developed by Austin, Saklofske, Huang, and McKenney (2003).
 This is a measure of the participant’s ability to